SMTH BBS: 1999

-2005: From Public to Restricted
+2005

 The Ministry of Education of the People's Republic of China issued a mandate in 2005, demanding all university BBS sites to be reformed into campus-wide communication platforms and requiring users to register under their legal names.
 SMTH BBS was made to be the pioneering example for other universities to follow.
 In response, Tsinghua University decided to turn SMTH from a public BBS into a campus-restricted BBS effective March 16, 2005.

 In the afternoon of the same day, the BBS' Administrative Committee issued "An Open Letter to All Users of SMTH", stating their stance on users outside the university.
 "The history of SMTH in the past decade has shown that, with a friendly community atmosphere, good academic discussion, development of informational sections and effective, strict internal site management, users outside the campus are not the cause of mismanagement, nor the source of various destabilizing elements.
 On the contrary, a fully open, strictly managed off-campus user community has proven to be instrumental to SMTH's vigor and quality, and hence contributes in a tremendous way to the upholding of the academic reputation of the University."
 The Committee went on stating that, "Users outside the campus are an extremely important source to the vibrant culture of SMTH.
 Come what may, SMTH will never forget its many users outside the campus, past, present or future."
 At the same time, many public users found they were unable to connect to SMTH normally.
 Instead, they were greeted with the welcome message: "Effective from today, BBS SMTH is restricted to only on-campus access.
 All outside IP's are blocked."

 March 16, after a brief recovery of service, Lily, the BBS of Nanjing University,百合, became "read only", depriving all users of their posting privileges.

 March 17, many university BBSes (including Unnamed of Peking University, Terra Cotta of Xi'an Jiaotong University, etc.) closed their public access one after another.

 Meanwhile, searching keyword "Tsinghua University" in the popular Baidu search engine no longer returns the entry "Tsinghua University BBS" which used to rank the second.
 Similar screening has been done to other university BBSes as well.

 Shortly after the blocking, students of Tsinghua University found various means to express their discontent.
 They produced large amount of screenshots of previous greeting messages of SMTH to express their condolences, hope or criticism.

 On March 18, students of the University voluntarily organized a gathering.
 Many people expressed their sadness by folding numerous paper cranes.